Spexotras 0.05 mg/ml powder for oral solution

 Left ventricular ejection fraction (LVEF) reduction/Left ventricular dysfunction

 Trametinib in combination with dabrafenib has been reported to decrease LVEF in both adult and paediatric patients (see section 4.8).
-In clinical studies in paediatric patients, the median time to onset for the first occurrence of LVEF decrease was around one month.
+In clinical studies in paediatric patients, the median time to onset of the first occurrence of LVEF decrease was around one month.
 In clinical studies in adult patients, the median time to onset of the first occurrence of left ventricular dysfunction, cardiac failure and LVEF decrease was between 2 and 5 months.

 Trametinib should be used with caution in patients with impaired left ventricular function.
 Patients with left ventricular dysfunction, New York Heart Association Class II, III, or IV heart failure, acute coronary syndrome within the past 6 months, clinically significant uncontrolled arrhythmias, and uncontrolled hypertension were excluded from clinical studies; safety of use in this population is therefore unknown.
 LVEF should be evaluated in all patients prior to initiation of treatment with trametinib, one month after initiation of therapy, and then at approximately 3-monthly intervals while on treatment (see section 4.2 regarding dose modification).